 Keeping Mouths Happy and Healthy

-The condition of a pet’s mouth is often an indicator of their overall health, but sadly, it is one of the most neglected aspects of pet health.
-In fact, more than 50% of all dogs and cats have some form of gum disease by the time they’re just 3 years of age.
-The good news is, with regular professional dental care (as needed) and at-home care, you can lower or even eliminate your pet’s risk of gum disease.
+The condition of a pet’s mouth is one of the most important indicators of their overall health, yet sadly dental care is one of the most neglected aspects of pet care.
+In fact, more than 50% of all dogs and cats have some form of periodontal disease by the time they’re just three years old.
+In its most advanced stage, this disease can affect a pet’s internal organs and put their life at risk.

-As a pet owner, it’s important for you to know the signs of gum disease so you can be more proactive about your canine or feline companion’s dental health.
-The following is a list of some of the most common ones:
+As a pet owner, it’s important for you to know the signs of periodontal disease so you can be proactive about your pet’s dental health.
+Some common signs of periodontal disease are:

 - Bad breath

 - Bleeding gums or blood on chew toys, in water bowl, etc.

 - Sudden preference for wet/soft foods

 During your pet’s physical exam, the Doctor will thoroughly examine your pet’s mouth, teeth, and gums, and let you know the current status of their oral health.
 Most pets will require a dental cleaning at least once in their life, depending on how much preventative care you provide.

 Once your pet’s mouth has been evaluated, we will provide you with a detailed estimate for the cost of a teeth cleaning, including scaling, polishing, a fluoride treatment, and any extractions as needed.
 Remember to take advantage of our <a href=”https://www.primarycarevet.com/specials/”>15% discount on dental cleanings</a> in February and October!

 About Your Pet’s Dental Procedure